SahaUrmi/CSC-790-Assignment/README.md

 # CSC-790-Assignment

 This repository contains the implementation for **Assignment 1** of the **CSC-790** course (AI for Health).
-The project focuses on predicting **Severe Maternal Morbidity (SMM)** using machine learning models, addressing issues like class imbalance and model interpretability.
+The project focuses on predicting **Severe Maternal Morbidity (SMM)** using machine learning and Deep learning models, addressing issues like class imbalance and model interpretability.

 ## Description of the work